stsiwo/e-commerce-starter-kits/app-documentation.md

           - this event is undoable (e.g., if you cancel the order, you cannot cancel the cancellation).
         4. finally, the customer receive the refund processed by Stripe.

+## Email

+  - we will send an email to the appropriate user when the following events happens:

+    - orders

+      - to admin

+        - when a new order was placed by a customer.
+        - when a customer submit a cancel request.
+        - when a customer submit a return request.

+      - to customers

+        - when a new order was placed by the customer as conformation.
+        - when the admin shipped items.
+        - when the admin confirms a cancel request.
+        - when the admin canceled an order.
+        - when the admin confirms a return request.
+        - when the admin returned an order.

+    - reviews

+      - to admin

+        - when a member submit/update a review.

+      - to customers

+        - when the admin verified a review.

+    - members

+      - to memebrs

+        - when a member request re-issue a verification email.
+        - when a member request a forgot-password email.

+  - additinally, our payment system (e.g., Stripe) automatically send an email when the following events:

+    - to customers

+      - when a payment was succeeded. it contains a receipt.
+      - when a payment was refund. it contains a recipt.

+  - the admin receives an email to the following email addresses:

+    - basic email address.
+    - company email address.

+## Notifications

+  - we will send a notification to the approprite user when the following events happens:

 ## Reviews